 1 diced onion

-1 tablespoon tomato puree/or 2 large diced tomatoes/half a 400g can of plum tomatoes
+1 tablespoon tomato puree/or 2 large diced tomatoes or 200g of plum tomatoes

 1 teaspoon garam masala

 - Check the lentils for any stones and remove.
-Then soak in cold water for at minimum 4 hours.
+Then soak in cold water for a minimum 4 hours.

 - Transfer the lentils to a pressure cooker and rinse in cold running water for at least 5 or 6 changes of water, or until the water runs clear

 - Now cover the lentils with 2 pints of water and add a teaspoon each of red chilli powder, salt and of course my favorite, the gold dust, turmeric, give it a stir then cook in the pressure cooker for 20 minutes.

 - Meanwhile, in a frying pan, heat a tablespoon of ghee or oil and add a teaspoon of cumin seeds.

 - Once they begin to splutter in the pan, add a finely diced onion.